International Policy Network: Vision

 According to its website, "IPN aims to empower individuals and promote respect for people and property in order to eliminate poverty, improve human health and protect the environment.
 IPN promotes public awareness of the importance of this vision for all people, both rich and poor.

-"IPN seeks to achieve its vision by promoting the role of market institutions in certain key international policy debates: sustainable development, health, and globalisation and trade.
+IPN seeks to achieve its vision by promoting the role of market institutions in certain key international policy debates: sustainable development, health, and globalisation and trade.
 IPN works with academics, think tanks, journalists and policymakers on every continent."

 History

 IPN was founded as a UK charity by Sir Antony Fisher in 1971.
 The mission of this body is to "Promote the advancement of learning by research into economic and political science and the publication of such research".
-The charity’s original name was The International Institute for Economic Research, and now is The Atlas Economic Research Foundation (UK), but operates under the name International Policy Network.

-IPN’s sister organization, International Policy Network US Inc., is a non-profit started in 2001.
+The charity's original name was The International Institute for Economic Research, and The Atlas Economic Research Foundation (UK), but operated under the name International Policy Network.
+IPN's sister organization, International Policy Network US Inc., is a non-profit started in 2001.

 Funding

-IPN is funded entirely by voluntary, charitable gifts from foundations, individuals and businesses.
-IPN does not receive any funding from governments or political parties, and it does no contract work.
-IPN develops and implements a research and advocacy agenda that encompasses not one or a few, but many public policy issues.

-IPN has received grants totaling hundreds of thousands of pounds from the multinational energy company ExxonMobil, although it has not received money from the energy sector for some years.
+IPN was funded entirely by voluntary, charitable gifts from foundations, individuals and businesses.
+IPN did not receive any funding from governments or political parties, and it did no contract work.
+IPN developed and implemented a research and advocacy agenda that encompasses not one or a few, but many public policy issues.
+IPN has received grants totaling hundreds of thousands of pounds from the multinational energy company ExxonMobil, although it had not received money from the energy sector for some years.

 Programs

-IPN undertakes ongoing work on public policy in the areas of health, environment, economic development, trade, creativity and innovation.

-The Freedom to Trade Campaign is run in collaboration with the Atlas Global Initiative.
-The campaign joins 73 think tanks in 48 countries to support free trade and oppose protectionism.

-IPN’s Bastiat Prize for Journalism was founded in 2002.
+IPN undertook ongoing work on public policy in the areas of health, environment, economic development, trade, creativity and innovation.
+The Freedom to Trade Campaignis ran in collaboration with the Atlas Global Initiative.
+The campaign joined 73 think tanks in 48 countries to support free trade and oppose protectionism.
+IPN's Bastiat Prize for Journalism was founded in 2002 and is ongoing.
 The prize recognises and rewards journalists and commentators who support the free society.
-This year, IPN will award the first Bastiat Prize for Online Journalism.
+In 2009, IPN awarded the first Bastiat Prize for Online Journalism.